 - To engage in research and apply results that inform social work policy, practice, advocacy, education, and future research.

 - To collaborate with community partners in promoting evidence-informed practice, educational and research partnerships, and social and economic justice.

 HBSSW offers students access to the University computer system, special interview training rooms, and specialized audiovisual materials.

 The MSW curriculum is designed to prepare students for advanced-level professional Social Work practice, and builds upon a solid base of coursework in human behavior, practice methods, research, and policy.
 The MSW program is accredited by the Council on Social Work Education and can prepare students for state certification requirements.

 Relevant application materials must be submitted to both the Graduate School and HBSSW and will be accepted for admission in the Fall semester only.
 All applications must be completed and submitted on or before January 2.
 Applications received after January 2 will be considered only if space is available after other applications are reviewed.
-Applicants must meet Graduate School requirements plus the following departmental requirements in order to be considered:

 - Which of the program’s four areas of specialization (Applied Behavioral Health, Applied Gerontology, Criminal Justice, or Family and Child Welfare) they wish to pursue.

 - Their reasons for seeking a doctoral degree in social welfare.

 - topic or issue in the field that they consider to be particularly challenging and worthy of study.